 After retiring from being a Barber in December 2013 he decided to move to Gate City, Va.
 In March 2015 to be closer to his son Michael who was residing in a nursing home in Virginia.
 Jasper was saddened to see his son suffering from the Brain Anoxia brought on by surgery while in the Navy, however he always stated he was Blessed to be able to spend so much time with Michael until his passing May 2019.

 While residing in Gate City Virginia, Jasper met and made so many wonderful friends at First Baptist Church of Gate City.
 Jasper had hopes to move back into a Retirement facility in Charlotte N.C. unfortunately he fell and broke his neck on June 2, 2019.
 This fall along with Congestive Heart failure and a tiny undiagnosed gastric bleed, led to his moving to Heaven instead.
 A week before his move, he told Becky “It’s not hard to go when you know where you are going”.

 Visitation services will be from 6 to 8 p.m. on Monday, August 19, 2019 at Hankins and Whittington Funeral Home at 1111 East Boulevard Charlotte N.C.
 28203.
 Funeral Services will be in the Chapel at the funeral home on Tuesday August 20, 2019 at 10:00 a.m.
 Military Honors will follow at Evergreen City Cemetery located at 4426 Central Avenue, Charlotte, N.C.
 28205

-Flowers may be sent to the Funeral home.To send flowers to the family of Jasper Bridges, please visit Tribute Store
+Flowers may be sent to the Funeral home.To send flowers to the family or plant a tree in memory of Jasper Bridges, please visit Tribute Store